Bayer to sell digital farming business to win approval for Monsanto deal

-FRANKFURT (Reuters) - Bayer (BAYGn.DE) said it was planning to sell its digital farming business, and not just grant a license to competitors, to win antitrust approval for the planned takeover of Monsanto (MON.N).
+FRANKFURT, April 11 (Reuters) - Bayer said it was planning to sell its digital farming business, and not just grant a licence to competitors, to win antitrust approval for the planned takeover of Monsanto.

 In addition, certain Bayer seed treatment products will be offered for sale instead of Monsanto’s NemaStrike seed treatment brand.